Azure-Samples/azure-samples-python-management/samples/loadtestservice/README.md

 2. General recommendation for Python development is to use a Virtual Environment.
     For more information, see https://docs.python.org/3/tutorial/venv.html

-    Install and initialize the virtual environment with the "venv" module on Python 3 (you must install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 3.6+):
+    Install and initialize the virtual environment with the "venv" module on Python 3 (you must install [virtualenv](https://pypi.python.org/pypi/virtualenv) for Python 3.7+):

     ```
-    python -m venv mytestenv # Might be "python3" or "py -3.6" depending on your Python installation
+    python -m venv mytestenv # Might be "python3" or "py -3.7" depending on your Python installation
     cd mytestenv
     source bin/activate      # Linux shell (Bash, ZSH, etc.) only
     ./scripts/activate       # PowerShell only
     ./scripts/activate.bat   # Windows CMD only
     ```
+3. Install Loadtestservice Management Library [azure-mgmt-loadtestservice](https://pypi.org/project/azure-mgmt-loadtestservice/) from pypi in the virtual enviornment created.

 ### Quickstart